glossary

 • Monogamy

-Having only one intimate partner at any one time; also known as serial monogamy
+having only one intimate partner at any one time; also known as serial monogamy

 LGBTQIA Resource Center Glossary